Shizuka Arakawa: 2006 Winter Olympics

-Professional career
+Post-competitive career

 Arakawa retired after her Olympic victory.
 She continued to skate in ice shows and is a regular skating commentator on Japanese television.
 She competed at the 2006 Ice Wars on the World team.
 She also produces her own show, Friends on Ice, and is a recurring cast member at Fantasy on Ice, where she performed with Mai Kuraki to the charity song "Anata ga Irukara" in 2011 amongst others.
 Arakawa also does choreography.

 In 2006, Arakawa appeared in a Japanese TV drama, Shichinin no onna bengoshi (7 female lawyers), presented by Asahi TV.
 She played the role of a cool public prosecutor, Yayoi Shimasaki, in the 8th episode.

 She competed in an ABC skating series "Thin Ice," aired on March 19, 2010, paired with 2006 Olympic men's silver medallist Stéphane Lambiel.
 They came first in the viewer's votes, and ended the series in third place, winning a total of $45,000.
 They skated to the songs "Get Me Bodied" by Beyoncé and "Magic" by Robin Thicke.

+As a professional figure skater, she has appeared in all three previous editions of the cross-genre ice show Hyoen (2017, 2019, 2024) starring Olympic bronze medalist Daisuke Takahashi, as well as in Hyoen's spin-off Luxe (2021).

-On April 18, 2018, it was announced Arakawa was elected to the World Figure Skating Hall of Fame.
+On April 18, 2018, Arakawa was elected to the World Figure Skating Hall of Fame.

+In October 2024 she joined forces with Daisuke Takahashi, Kana Muramoto, Takahito Mura, Kazuki Tomono, Keiji Tanaka, Yuna Aoki, Kosho Oshima, Yuto Kishina and Rena Uezono to launch the members-only official fan community F-Ske on the platform FANICON.

 Signature moves

 Arakawa is known for her jumping ability, particularly her difficult triple-triple combinations, like the triple Salchow-triple toe and the triple Lutz-triple toe, sometimes combined with a double loop.
-She has executed triple-triple-triple combinations in practice, the most of which have been the triple Salchow-triple toe-triple loop combination.
+She has executed triple-triple-triple combination jumps in practice, the most of which have been the triple Salchow-triple toe-triple loop combination.
 She has also executed the triple Lutz-triple loop combination in practice.
+According to figure skating historian James R. Hines, Arakawa was "remembered for her artistry".

 Arakawa is known for the quietness of her blades.
 She is also a strong spinner.
 She has an excellent donut spin, a difficult variation of the Camel spin, that requires great flexibility.
 In 2004, she added a Biellmann spin to her repertoire.
 Arakawa's signature spiral is a Y-spiral where she releases her free leg and completes the spiral with her leg still close to her head, without the hand assist.

 Her trademark move is the Ina Bauer with a full backbend.
 Due to Arakawa's use of this move during her free skate at the 2006 Olympics, the term "Ina Bauer" became very popular in Japan, and Arakawa's performance of it became iconic.
 The Ina Bauer move is often referred to in Japan by Arakawa's name.